lubuntu-team/manual/source/3/3.3/3.3.8/Character_Map.rst

 Chapter 3.3.8 Character Map
 ===========================

 Description
 -----------
-Character Map allows you to type symbols that normally you would not have a key for on your keyboard and say you want character from another language.
+Character Map allows you to type symbols that normally you may not have a key for on your keyboard (i.e. if you want to use a character from another language).

 Useage/Screenshots
 ------------------
-A really useful keyboard shortcut is control-f to search for symbols which can make finding the correct one much faster.
+A really useful keyboard shortcut is Ctrl + F to search for symbols which can make finding the correct one much faster.

 Version
 -------
-Character Map currently ships with version 1.10.0
+Lubuntu currently ships with version 1.10.0.

 How to Launch
 -------------

-To open Character Map in the main menu go to accessories and click on the icon that looks like a with a ~ over it.
-Or from the terminal run gucharmap.
+To open Character Map, in the main menu, go to Accessories and click on the icon that looks like A with a ~ over it.
+Or from the terminal, run gucharmap.